-Goal:

-The goal for this program is for the Town to maintain an effective street sweeping and vacuuming program and the leaf collection program.
+Goal: The goal for this program is for the Town to maintain an effective street sweeping and vacuuming program and the leaf collection program.

-Measurable Goals:

-The street sweeping program to target weekly sweeping of all primary streets will return the greatest benefit of collecting and thus preventing roadway contaminants, sediment and debris, from entering the stormwater collection system.
+Measurable Goals: The street sweeping program to target weekly sweeping of all primary streets will return the greatest benefit of collecting and thus preventing roadway contaminants, sediment and debris, from entering the stormwater collection system.
 Other streets are swept bi-weekly or at three week intervals.
 This continues to optimize both the use and effectiveness of the Town single street sweeper and achieves desired results.

 The leaf collection program, which is normally done in the months of November and December, also minimizes leaf and yard waste from entering the stormwater collection system.
 Sweeping frequency is impacted by inclement weather and equipment downtime.
-The total expenses on wages, and equipment cost of street sweeping program was \$127,084.64 and the total expense of the leaf collection program was \$22,977.34.
-The amount of debris collected by the street sweeping program has also been tracked, which was 68.75 cubic yards.
+For year three reporting period, the total expenses on wages, and equipment cost of street sweeping program was \$147,443.25 and the total expense of the leaf collection program was \$19,727.18.
+Additionally, beginning this Year Three report, information on the amount of debris collected by the street sweeping program has also been tracked, which was 113.50 cubic yards.

-TMDL Consistency:

-The street sweeping program offers the greatest benefit to capture roadway contaminants, debris, and sediment (SED) before entering the Town's storm sewer collection system.
+TMDL Consistency: The street sweeping program offers the greatest benefit to capture roadway contaminants, debris, and sediment (SED) before entering the Town's storm sewer collection system.
 The leaf collection program minimizes leaf and yard debris that contaminated with pet waste from entering storm sewer system (EC/FC).

-Reporting Period Street Sweeping Program Fall Leave Collection Program 2013 - 2014 (Year One) \$152,693.91 \$23,666.17 2014 - 2015 (Year Two) \$162,915.46 \$17,173.55 2015 -2016 (Year Three) \$147,443.25 \$19,727.18 2016-2017 (Year Four) \$127,084.64 \$22,977.34
+Reporting Period Street Sweeping Program Fall Leave Collection Program 2013 - 2014 (Year One) \$152,693.91 \$23,666.17 2014 - 2015 (Year Two) \$162,915.46 \$17,173.55 2015 -2016 (Year Three) \$147,443.25 \$19,727.18

-Evaluation and Modification:

-No changes are planned for this BMP; the Town will continue to maintain the street sweeping program and the leaf collection program.
+Evaluation and Modification: No changes are planned for this BMP; the Town will continue to maintain the street sweeping and vacuuming program and the leaf collection program.
 This program of collections of roadway contaminants, sediment, debris, leaf, yard waste, prevents them from entering the Town's storm sewer collection system.